BOMA/Chicago Opposes Transfer Tax Increase

 - Transfer taxes are an unreliable source of revenue

-You can also reach out to Amy Masters, Director of Government and External Affairs, at email@example.com.
+If you have any questions or would like to discuss this issue, please reach out to Amy Masters, Director of Government and External Affairs, at firstname.lastname@example.org.